journalovi/2024-Cashman-PAC-learning-game/README.md

 It will be accessible at a public URL once it has been peer-reviewed.

+The files are stored in a persistent OSF project at [https://osf.io/65gre/](https://osf.io/65gre/).

 ## Installation

 From the root directory, install dependencies with node.